Condor-Performance-Modeling/how-to/README.md

   - (The instructions above are still necessary for modeling developers)

-- Fork dromajo, olympia, map, stf_lib
+- Fork olympia, map, stf_lib, spike, veer(whisper)

   - This is to improve stability when bringing up new versions

+  - dromajo has already been forked, rename the repo to cpm.dromajo

-  - cpm.dromajo, cpm.olympia, cpm.map, cpm.stf_lib
+  - Use these names cpm.dromajo, cpm.olympia, cpm.map, cpm.stf_lib, cpm.spike, cpm.whisper

   - With the forks I can eliminate the need for patched files